ofallonlabs/saeedmirshekari/_src/blog/lets-be-honest-isnt-generative-ai-just-a-better-automation.md

 ---
 layout: blog_base.njk
-title: Let's Be Honest.
-Isn't "Generative AI" Just A Better "Automation"?
+title: Isn't "Generative AI" Just A Better "Automation"?
 description: Generative AI, often hailed as revolutionary, is essentially a form of automation, not true creativity.
 It relies heavily on input data and human oversight.
-Without constant exposure to diverse ideas, it risks becoming repetitive.
-Human expertise remains crucial, ensuring its responsible application across various industries.
-meta_title: Let's Be Honest.
-Isn't "Generative AI" Just A Better "Automation"?
+meta_title: Isn't "Generative AI" Just A Better "Automation"?
 meta_description: Generative AI, often hailed as revolutionary, is essentially a form of automation, not true creativity.
 It relies heavily on input data and human oversight.
-Without constant exposure to diverse ideas, it risks becoming repetitive.
-Human expertise remains crucial, ensuring its responsible application across various industries.
 author: Saeed Mirshekari
 date: 2024-04-01T17:10:53.073Z
 tags: